-In 1979, Dr. S.R.Jindal, an eminent industrialist and a philanthropist, started Institute of Naturopathy and Yogic Sciences as a charitable hospital under Sitaram Jindal Trust.
+In 1979, Dr. S.R.Jindal, an eminent industrialist and a philanthropist, started Institute of Naturopathy and Yogic Sciences under Sitaram Jindal Trust.
 It is in the outskirt of Bangalore in an eco friendly campus of 130 acres of lush greenery.
 This Institute was later renamed as Jindal Naturecure Institute (JNI) A great institution in the making, 1978-1979

 The basic objective was to promote a drugless therapy which combines Indian Nature Cure with Yoga and other drugless regimens, namely, Diet Therapy and Physiotherapy, to make the patients understand the destructive ways of drug use, inculcate among them the habit of vegetarianism, self doctoring and regulated eating habits and exercise; and to take the concept to all strata of the society, and the weaker section in particular.
 To familiarise the general population with the concept of naturopathy, an in-house publication, Health Herald, was released on 14 June 1979.
 The institute became functional on 12 September 1979.
 Madavara Lake adjacent to the Institution in 1979